-By taking travel more slowly it allows you more time at each place thus giving you the ability to avoid crowds.
-For example, in Egypt, the ancient sites are fantastic to visit – as long as there aren’t crowds of people around you.
-The tombs are small and can easily get crowded.
+By taking travel more slowly, it allows you more time at each place, thus giving you the ability to avoid crowds.
+For example, in Egypt, ancient sites are fantastic to visit – as long as there aren’t crowds of people around you.
+The tombs are small and can quickly get crowded.
 When in Egypt, I would wait until I saw no groups of people nearby or no groups of people entering the tomb.
 Then I would enter and enjoy the place in relative solitude.
 If I did walk into a tomb and found a lot of people, I would just stand to the side and wait – soon enough these people would leave and again things would be quiet.
 Slow travel allows you the extra time to make use of those quiet periods that occur at the vast majority of tourist attractions.

 Better Travel Photography